BeckyTurner/friend-finder/README.md

 ### Running Locally

-To run this program, navigate to the folder on the command line and input the following command: node server.js I think you should use an
+To run this program, navigate to the folder in the terminal and input the following command: `node server.js`.
+Open your browser and navigate to `localhost:PORT` (`8080` in this case).
-`<addr>` element here instead.